trunghjieu2506/tp/docs/DeveloperGuide.md

 ### Other utilities

 #### Money
 A `Money` class is created to standardise the management of each unit of money.
-The Currency class for

 ![Money.png](images/Money.png)